 Mistake 3: Thinking You Don’t Have to Promote or Market Yourself

 Thinking a broker will do all the work in promoting your sale can be deadly.
 You are the best promoter for your business.
 Who knows your business better than you?
-No one is more motivated, passionate and knowledgeable about your business than you!
-A broker may be getting you some activity, but you continue to promote as well.
+No one is more motivated, passionate and knowledgeable about your business than you.
+A broker may be getting you some activity, but it's important that you continue to promote yourself as well.

 After becoming frustrated that leads were not developing, I realized that I had to be a promoter of my own business sale.
 But, the trick was to promote a sale without getting it out in my community, my customer base and my employees.
 How was I going to do that?
 Where do I find people that would be interested in purchasing my type of business?

 After I brainstormed for ideas, I discovered a way to do this.
 Realizing that my sales associates might make the first contact with someone that was interested in opening a retail store — I went to the source.
 Again I asked myself the question, "What makes sales people take action?"
 Money!
 So I sat down and wrote a letter explaining why and how I wanted to sell my successful business.
 I offered a bonus to my sales associates to send me a buyer.
 Instantly the phone started ringing and more leads came in.

 Within a couple of weeks, I had created such hype that I had three different buyers working on buying the business at the same time.

 Retail is a tough business – much tougher than people realize.
 And honestly, the number one reason someone is selling a retail store is that it is failing, not because it is successful.
 The more planning you put into your sale, the better the price you will be able to obtain.
 Keep in mind that the prospective buyer will be very suspect of your reason for selling.
 Have your plan and strategy in place to eliminate any fears.
 Just like you started your business with a strong plan, sell it with a strong plan as well.